YunoHost-Apps/duniter_ynh/README.md

 - Synchronize
 - Start

-Extra features:
+## Usage

-- Graphical interface to manage the node.
+- Graphical interface to manage the node is accessible at `https://duniter.domain.tld/webui`.
-- Path access on `https://duniter.domain.tld/api` to the node API and not through the port because it fail.
-- Duniter logs are displayed on the YunoHost admin interface
+- The API is accessible at `https://duniter.domain.tld/`.

 ## License
 This package and the Duniter software are under GNU GPL v.3.